Sparse Bayesian vector autoregressions in huge dimensions: Empirical forecasting application

 \subsection{Some empirical key features of the model}

-To provide some intuition on how our modeling approach works in practice, we start by estimating a simple one factor model (i.e.\ $q=1$) and investigate several features of our empirical model.
+To provide some intuition on how our modeling approach works in practice, we first estimate a simple one factor model (i.e.\ $q=1$) and investigate several features of our empirical model.
 In the next section we will perform an extensive forecasting exercise and discuss the optimal number of factors in terms of forecasting accuracy.

-We start by inspecting the posterior distribution of $\boldsymbol{\Lambda}$ and assess what variables appear to load heavily on the latent factor.
+We start by inspecting the posterior distribution of $\boldsymbol{\Lambda}$ and assess what variables load heavily on the latent factor.
 It is worth emphasizing that most quantities\footnote{Hereby we refer to the one-step-ahead forecast error related to a given time series.} associated with real activity (i.e.\ industrial production and its components, GDP growth, employment measures) load heavily on the factor.
 Moreover, expectation measures, housing markets, equity prices and spreads also load heavily on the joint factor.

 To assess whether spikes in the volatility associated with the factor coincide with major economic events, the bottom panel of Figure~\ref{fig:vola} depicts the evolution of the posterior distribution of factor volatility over time.
 A few findings are worth mentioning.
 First, volatility spikes sharply during the midst of the 1970s, a period characterized by the first oil price shock and the bankruptcy of Franklin National Bank in 1974.
 After declining markedly during the second half of the 1970s, the shift in US monetary policy towards aggressively fighting inflation and the second oil price shock again translate into higher macroeconomic uncertainty.
 Note that from the mid 1980s onward, we observe a general decline in macroeconomic volatility that lasts until the beginning of the 1990s.
 There we observe a slight increase in volatility possibly caused by the events surrounding the first gulf war.
 The remaining years up to the beginning of the 2000s has been relatively unspectacular, with volatility levels being muted most of the time.
-In 2000/2001, volatility again increases due to the burst of the dot-com bubble and the 9/11 attacks.
+In 2000/2001, volatility again increases due to the burst of the dot-com bubble and the 9/11 terrorist attacks.
 Finally, we observe marked spikes in volatility during recessionary episodes like the recent financial crisis in 2008.